White Pine - Tree Plantation, Timber, Lumber and Veneer

 Comment from contributor C:

 There is a definite correlation between tree size and economic value.
 Although trees are limb pruned early on to reduce blister rust of juvenile trees, an equally important reason is to start creating clear boles.
 Eventually, trees are pruned free of limbs to an eighteen foot height.
 Since crop trees are headed for a long life and large diameter, this early limb pruning pays great economic dividends.
 Left to prune naturally, the trees would have to reach 100 plus years before their trunks would be clear faced.
 And since there is a manifold differential between the value of clear wood and knot-studded wood in white pine lumber (or in any lumber or veneer for that matter) early pruning will increase value and shorten time to harvest.

 White Pine Tree Seedlings

 White Pine seedlings are grown from seed and then transplanted in the nursery where we use proprietary propagation methods to grow tall, knot free veneer quality saplings to an average height of 10 feet in 5 years.
-These tall seedlings allow tree plantation owners to harvest valuable sawlogs much sooner.
+These tall seedlings allow tree plantation owners to harvest veneer grade sawlogs much sooner.

-White Pine plantation costs average between $500 and $800 per acre depending on how many acres are planted per project – the more acres the lower the cost.
+White Pine plantation costs average between $500 and $800 per acre depending on how many acres are planted per project – the more acres planted the lower the cost.
 An average planting of 800 trees per acre is common.
-A thinning program should be initiated during year 15 of the plantation cutting every second tree so the remaining trees will size up.
+A thinning program should be initiated during year 10 of the plantation cutting every second tree so the remaining trees will size up.
 On average, the thinned trees will increase two times diameter compared to a plantation with no thinning.

 300 White Pine Tree Seedlings